makersmakingchange/Interact-Switch/README.md

 ### 1. Read through the Maker Guide

-The Maker Guide ([EN](/Documentation/Interact_Switch_Maker_Guide.pdf),[FR](/Documentation/FR_Interact_Switch_Maker_Guide.pdf))  contains all the necessary information to build this device, including tool lists, assembly instructions, programming instructions (if applicable) and testing.
+The Maker Guide (WIP) <!---([EN](/Documentation/Interact_Switch_Maker_Guide.pdf),[FR](/Documentation/FR_Interact_Switch_Maker_Guide.pdf)) --->  contains all the necessary information to build this device, including tool lists, assembly instructions, programming instructions (if applicable) and testing.

 ### 2. Order the Off-The-Shelf Components

-The [Bill of Materials](/Documentation/Interact_Switch_BOM.xlsx) lists all of the parts and components required to build the Open Wobble Switch.
+The Bill of Materials (WIP) <!--- (/Documentation/Interact_Switch_BOM.xlsx) ---> lists all of the parts and components required to build the Interact Switch.
 The main switch component needs to be ordered online.
 The rest of the off-the-shelf components are also online or may be available in smaller quantities at your local hardware store or dollar store.

 ### 3. Print the 3D Printable components